ashleychontos/pySYD/docs/quickstart.rst

 Quickstart
 **********

-**The basic example demonstrated on this page is assuming that the user already has some basic-level `Python` knowledge/experience.**
+The basic example demonstrated on this page is assuming that the user already has some basic-level `Python` experience.

 Installing & setting up
 #######################

-We recommend creating a local directory to keep all your pysyd-related data, results and information in a single, easy-to-find location.
-Finally, ``pySYD`` comes with a convenient setup feature (accessed via ``pysyd.pipeline.setup``) that will download data for three example stars so let's start there!
+We recommend creating a local directory to keep all your pysyd-related data, results and information in a single, easy-to-find location. ``pySYD`` also comes with a convenient setup feature that downloads example data so let's start with that!

 .. code-block::